Franz Müntefering: Chairman of the SPD, 2004–2005

 In June 2004 Müntefering was designated to succeed Schröder as party chairman in July 2004.

-Following Schröder's defeat in the close 2005 elections, Müntefering helped form a grand coalition under the new Chancellor Angela Merkel and her center-right CDU/CSU parties.
+Following Schröder's defeat in the close 2005 elections, Müntefering helped form a grand coalition under Angela Merkel, the new Chancellor, and her center-right CDU/CSU parties.
 During the coalition talks, on 31 October 2005, Müntefering's favoured candidate for Secretary General of the SPD, Kajo Wasserhövel, was defeated by the left-wing candidate Andrea Nahles in a preliminary internal election.
 Müntefering subsequently announced his intention to resign as SPD Chairman, and was succeeded by Matthias Platzeck at the next party convention on 15 November 2005.

 Vice Chancellor and Federal Minister of Labour and Social Affairs, 2005–2007

 Müntefering became Federal Minister of Labour and Social Affairs and Vice Chancellor in the cabinet of Chancellor Angela Merkel on 22 November 2005.
 During his time in office, the government agreed to raise the retirement age in steps to 67 from 65 by 2029.

 After two years in those posts, Müntefering's spokesman said on 13 November 2007 that Müntefering would resign from them later in the month.
 The decision was said to be based on "purely familial reasons".
 Later in the day, Müntefering said that he would leave his positions in the government on 21 November attributing his decision to the illness of his wife, Ankepetra, who was suffering from cancer.
 Upon leaving office on 21 November 2007, he was replaced as Vice Chancellor by Frank-Walter Steinmeier and as Minister of Labor by Olaf Scholz, both of whom are also members of the SPD.